Local leaders pushing for 300 mph train to come to Baltimore

 According to the Business Journal, the project is a high-speed magnetic levitating train and the company says it can become 'the world's fastest train'.

-Transportation officials discussed the project at a meeting on Wednesday, saying that in addition to traveling from D.C. to Baltimore in just 15 minutes, you would be able to get from BWI Airport to downtown Baltimore in just five.
+Transportation officials discussed the project at a meeting, saying that in addition to traveling from D.C. to Baltimore in just 15 minutes, you would be able to get from BWI Airport to downtown Baltimore in just five.

 In addition to faster travel, the advantages from bringing this high-speed rail to the area are starting to grow.